| Last Name | Frequency (in 2017) |

 Interesting fact: In Slovakia, female inflection for surnames is used.
 It means we add -ová or -á at the end to each surname for females in Slovakia.

-Here are the list of 17 most common of Slovak last names:
+Here is the list of 17 most common Slovak last names:

 1 Horváth / Horváthová